-“Most workers in the Philippines hardly make ends meet,” say Access Trainers Remar Soliza and Alan Along, Filipino CBPs who engaged some 31 workers in a BodyTalk Access Outreach event in Metro Manila (pictured below).
+“Most workers in the Philippines hardly make ends meet,” said Access Trainers Remar Soliza and Alan Along, Filipino Certified BodyTalk Practitioners (CBPs).
+Soliza and Along engaged 31 workers in a BodyTalk Access Outreach event in Metro Manila (some of whom are pictured below).
 “They receive less than 10 dollars a day and have no health insurance.
 With no savings and poor healthcare policies, an extra burden is placed on families when someone gets sick.”

-The Access Outreach program is a unique BodyTalk program supported by the IBA that targets needy communities both in the urban and rural areas of the Philippines.
-Dorothy Friesen, Canadian CBP and Access Instructor, has been the liaison to the IBA and supervising instructor.
-Designed as a self-help and self-empowering program, learning is facilitated in the participants’ own language, using picture-only manuals which “graduates” take home to use with their families.
+Access Outreach is a unique BodyTalk program supported by the International BodyTalk Association (IBA) that targets needy communities in urban and rural areas of the Philippines.
+Dorothy Friesen, a Canadian CBP and Access Instructor, has been the liaison to the IBA and supervising instructor for the BodyTalk Outreach program.
+Designed as a self-help and self-empowering program, BodyTalk Access is taught in the participants’ language, using picture-only manuals to take home to practice, use on themselves daily, and use with their families.

-Despite the challenges, a lot of effort is placed in establishing regular clinics for Outreach.
+Despite the challenges, great effort is placed on establishing regular clinics for Outreach.
 In Makati, Outreachers Hermie Morales and Gina Lee (who is also a professional acupuncturist) have been running an Outreach clinic at the San Ildefonso Parish Church for the past two years.
 Although Makati is known as Manila’s Wall Street, hundreds of thousands of its residents belong to the urban poor.
-Inspired by the results and encouraged by the parish priest and volunteer staff, the Outreachers are now training subgroups to quickly expand to other poor communities in the parish.
+Inspired by the results and encouraged by the parish priest and volunteer staff, the Outreachers are now training subgroups to expand to other poor communities in the parish.

-Thanks to persistent efforts by Along and Outreachers Liway Arceo and Gemma Bunag, the Malate clinic will popularize BodyTalk among poor families in the parish.
-Its soft opening was on July 4, and it is intended to be open every Thursday.
+Thanks to persistent efforts by Along and Outreachers Liway Arceo and Gemma Bunag, the Malate clinic has popularized BodyTalk among low-income families in the parish.

-The Philippine BodyTalk Association, with its president Annie Lao, continues to seek capable and committed Outreachers for work in healthcare in the Philippines, and possibly for the Southeast Asian region much later on.
+The Philippine BodyTalk Association, with its president Annie Lao, continues to seek capable and committed Outreachers for work in healthcare in the Philippines and possibly for the Southeast Asian region later on.